Payment Card Industry Data Security Standard

-H. The NYU PCI Compliance Team reserves the right to conduct periodic announced and unannounced device inspections as part of the University’s compliance requirements.
+H. The NYU PCI Compliance Team reserves the right to conduct periodic, announced and unannounced device inspections as part of the University’s compliance requirements.

 V. TRANSMISSION of Sensitive Authentication Data and Cardholder Data

-C. Each school/unit must maintain strict control over the internal or external distribution of any kind of media that contain cardholder data.
-All material moved from a designated secure area must be marked confidential, documented on a media removal tracking log, and transported by a document service such as Fed Ex or the U.S. Post Office with a tracking number.
+C. All schools/business units must maintain strict control over the internal or external distribution of any kind of media that contains cardholder data.
+All material moved from a designated secure area must be marked confidential, documented on a media removal tracking log, and transported by a document service such as FedEx or the U.S. Post Office with a tracking number.

 VI.
 DESTRUCTION of Sensitive Authentication Data and Cardholder Data

 B. Proper means of destroying hard-copy material include physical destruction, such as shredding, incineration, or pulping hard copy materials, so that cardholder data cannot be reconstructed.
 Electronic cardholder data must be rendered unrecoverable via a secure wipe program in accordance with industry-accepted standards for secure deletion.

 VII.
 Disposition of Devices